Doximity and Airbase: The ease of combining corporate cards, bill payments, and approvals onto a single platform.

 - 4–5 hours a week saved on expense reporting by marketing.

 Doximity is the largest professional medical network, with over 70% of all US physicians and over one million verified clinicians as members.
 The company continues to be one of the fastest-growing in Silicon Valley, as recognized by Deloitte, for the last three consecutive years.

 One of Doximity’s core values is Get Stuff Done, or GSD.
 It means being creative, persistent, and resourceful.

 Doximity VP of Finance, David Coffman, and Assistant Controller, Alex Schlick, have the challenging task of getting stuff done while maintaining responsible financial practices.
 They have to make sure that accurate books don’t come at the cost of slowing the company down.

-This was easier when Doximity was only a hundred-person team.
-It’s a bit more of a challenge today, with 400 employees and growing.
+This was easier when Doximity was only a 100-person team.
+It’s a bit more of a challenge today, with growing headcount.